Hannibal (2001 film)

-Following the release of The Silence of the Lambs, Harris spent several years writing a sequel novel.
-Foster and Silence of the Lambs director Jonathan Demme initially planned to return for the sequel, but they and screenwriter Ted Tally declined because they found it too lurid.
+Harris published Hannibal eleven years after the publication of The Silence of the Lambs (1988).
 Scott became attached while directing Gladiator (2000), and signed on after reading the script pitched by Dino De Laurentiis, who had produced Manhunter (1986), the first Lecter film.
-David Mamet and Steven Zaillian wrote the screenplay, and principal photography commenced in May 2000, lasting sixteen weeks.
+Principal photography commenced in May 2000, lasting sixteen weeks.

-Hannibal was released on 9 February 2001, ten years after The Silence of the Lambs.
-It was highly anticipated and broke box office records in the United States, Australia, Canada and the United Kingdom, and grossed $351.6 million during its theatrical run.
-It received mixed reviews; critics praised the performances and visuals, but deemed it inferior to The Silence of the Lambs and criticized its violence.
-It was followed by a prequel, Red Dragon, in 2002, with Hopkins reprising his role as Lecter.
+Hannibal was released on 9 February 2001 by MGM Distribution Co. in the United States and Canada and internationally by Universal Pictures, ten years after The Silence of the Lambs.
+It was highly anticipated and broke box office records in the United States, Australia, Canada and the United Kingdom, and grossed $351.6 million against its $87 million budget during its theatrical run, becoming the tenth-highest-grossing film of 2001, but received mixed reviews; critics praised the performances and visuals, but deemed it inferior to The Silence of the Lambs and criticized its violence.
+It was followed by a prequel, Red Dragon (2002), with Hopkins reprising his role as Lecter and Brett Ratner taking over as director.

 Plot

-A decade after tracking down serial killer Jame Gumb, FBI Special Agent Clarice Starling is blamed for a botched drug raid which resulted in the deaths of five people.
-Starling is contacted by Mason Verger, the only surviving victim of the cannibalistic serial killer Hannibal Lecter, who has been missing since escaping custody during the Gumb investigation.
-A wealthy child molester, Verger was paralyzed and disfigured by Lecter during a therapy session.
-He has been pursuing an elaborate scheme to capture, torture, and kill Lecter ever since.
-Using his wealth and political influence, Verger has Starling reassigned to Lecter's case, hoping her involvement will draw Lecter out.
+Ten years after the death of serial killer Jame Gumb and the escape of cannibalistic serial killer Hannibal Lecter, FBI Special Agent Clarice Starling is blamed for a botched drug raid that resulted in five deaths.
+This attracts the attention of Mason Verger, Lecter's only surviving victim.
+A wealthy child molester, Verger was paralyzed and disfigured by Lecter and has been scheming to torture and kill him ever since.
+Using his wealth and political influence, Verger has Starling reassigned to Lecter's case, hoping her involvement will draw out Lecter from hiding.
+He is aided by corrupt Justice Department official Paul Krendler, who is upset that Starling refused to sleep with him.

-After learning of Starling's disgrace, Lecter sends her a letter.
-A perfume expert identifies a fragrance on the letter: skin cream with ingredients only available to a few shops in the world.
-She contacts the police departments of the cities where the shops are located, requesting surveillance tapes.
-In Florence, Chief Inspector Rinaldo Pazzi is investigating the disappearance of a library curator.
-Pazzi questions Lecter, who is masquerading as Dr. Fell, the assistant curator and caretaker.

-Recognizing Dr. Fell in the surveillance tape, Pazzi accesses the Violent Criminal Apprehension Program database of wanted fugitives.
-He learns of Verger's US$3 million personal bounty on Lecter.
-Seeking the bounty, Pazzi ignores Starling's warnings and attempts to capture Lecter alone.
-He recruits a pickpocket to obtain Lecter's fingerprint to show Verger as proof.
-The pickpocket manages to get the print and gives it to Pazzi, but is fatally wounded in the process when Lecter severs his femoral artery.
-Lecter baits Pazzi into an isolated room of the Palazzo Vecchio, ties him up, disembowels him, and hangs him from the balcony.
-He also kills a Verger henchman and flees.